OrionStark/mw-astronomy-backend/README.md

 Next step, you need to run the API server.
 The API server for this project already posted on github [Astro Social API Code](https://github.com/OrionStark/mw-astronomy)
 To run this server, all you need to do is enter to the project by terminal.
 And type ```javascript npm start ```

+# Web-app sample image
+## Dashboard
+On dashboard we could seen the sun's information and neo statistics

 # Author
 ## Robby Muhammad Nst
 This code is for my lecturer as my assignment.
 Thankyou